-Major Requ irements and Electives (cont.)
+'''

+MAN 121

-MAN 121 Principles of Management 3
+Principles of Management

 TOTAL 30

-General Ed ucation Requirements and Elect ives
+'''

 ENG 101 College Composition I 3

 CSC 100 Introduction to Computers 3

-• TOTAL 6
+· TOTAL 6

 HOTEL RESTAURANT MANAGEMENT OPTION HOSPITALITY MANAGEMENT ASSOCIATE IN APPLIED SCIENCE (A.A.S.)
-Business, Culinary Arts & Hospitality Management

 The AAS in Hospitality Management-Hotel & Restaurant Management option provides students with operational and supervisory skills in sales and marketing, cost controls, and planning appropriate for entry-level career employment.
 The focus will be on current topics within the Hotel & Restaurant industries and may include the emerging sub-fields of Spa Management, Casino & Resort Management, and legal issues specific to hotels and restaurants.
 The program will also offer a variety of practical hands-on experiences across the range of activities within the hotel and restaurant industries.